Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Recent Changes

 Feb 20, 2026: Supreme Court struck down IEEPA tariffs 6-3; UAE's 10% rate continues under Section 122 authority (effective Feb 24, expires ~July 24, 2026).
 The rate is numerically unchanged from the old IEEPA floor.
-Section 232 aluminum tariffs of 25% remain on Emirates Global Aluminium exports.
+Section 232 aluminum tariffs remain on Emirates Global Aluminium exports — 50% on EGA's primary/unwrought aluminum articles, with 25% on qualifying derivative products (both on full customs value, after the April 6, 2026 restructuring).
 The UAE's free-zone structure means country-of-origin rules are especially scrutinized by CBP — goods merely transshipped or minimally processed in UAE free zones retain their original country of origin for tariff purposes.
 Trade discussions under the TIFA framework continue.

 Tips for Importers

-For aluminum imports from EGA, the 50% Section 232 tariff stacks on top of the 10% Section 122, creating a combined 35% surcharge — compare with Australian aluminum (exempt from Section 232).
+For primary aluminum imports from EGA, the 50% Section 232 tariff stacks on top of the 10% Section 122, creating a combined 60% surcharge (derivative aluminum products are at 25% Section 232, so 35% combined) — compare with Australian aluminum (exempt from Section 232).
 Country-of-origin documentation is critical for goods routed through UAE free zones: CBP requires substantial transformation in the UAE, not merely repackaging or relabeling.
 Dubai gold imports require careful HTS classification, as rates differ between unwrought gold, semi-manufactured gold, and jewelry.
 Petroleum products may enter at 0% MFN duty depending on classification.
 With Section 122 set to expire ~July 24, 2026, re-evaluate non-aluminum sourcing strategies around that date.

-How US Tariffs on United Arab Emirates Work
+How Are US Tariffs on United Arab Emirates Imports Calculated?

 US import duties on goods from United Arab Emirates are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.

 To calculate the total duty on a specific import from United Arab Emirates, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare United Arab Emirates rates with other countries to evaluate sourcing alternatives.